-A workflow refers to a sequential set of job tasks performed on a source audio/video file.
-Jobs tasks can be parallel or serial and are generally referred to as tasks in MPS.
+A workflow refers to a set of job tasks performed on a source audio/video file.
+Job tasks can be parallel or serial and are simply referred to as tasks in MPS.
 A workflow is as shown below.

-An MPS workflow consists of tasks such as transcoding, sampled screencapturing, time point screencapturing, animated image generating, image sprite generating, and watermarking.
-Below is an example of a typical MPS workflow:
+An MPS workflow may consist of tasks such as transcoding, sampled screenshot, time point screenshot, animated image generating, image sprite generating, and watermarking.
+Below is a typical example of an MPS workflow:

-If a transcoding task contains several varying specifications, such as transcoding to SD and HD and generating screenshots of different sizes, it will be broken down into multiple subtasks that will be executed simultaneously.
-When all subtasks are completed, MPS will integrate the results and end the task.
+If a task involves multiple outputs, such as transcoding to SD and HD or taking screenshots of different sizes, it will be broken down into multiple subtasks that will be executed simultaneously.
+After all subtasks are completed, MPS will combine the results, and the task ends.

-For transcoding task to be triggered automatically upon file upload, the workflow needs to be configured in advance.
-The workflow will automatically initiate the specified transcoding task for files uploaded to the specified COS bucket and upload the output files to the same or another COS bucket.
+You need to configure a workflow if you want a task to be triggered automatically upon file upload.
+After configuration, the task will be initiated automatically on files uploaded to the specified COS bucket and the output files will be uploaded to the same or a different COS bucket.

 A transcoding task can be automatically or manually triggered.